Pagoda Rocks Boutique Resort

 Should you decide you want a change of scenery, you can take a short walk up the hill and across the road to Wat Leu or take your choice of modes of transportation for longer excursions.
 Mountain bikes are free to use, motorbikes can be rented cheaply, or you can take a tuk tuk or taxi into town.
 The staff can also arrange private car or minibus tours outside of town or boat trips to the islands for you.

-At US$60 per night during the high season (November-April), Pagoda Rocks is not budget accommodation, but it’s good value in comparison with other similarly priced Sihanoukville accommodation.
+At US$65 per night during the high season (November-April), Pagoda Rocks is not budget accommodation, but it’s good value in comparison with other similarly priced Sihanoukville accommodation.
 A 20 percent low season (May-October) discount makes it even better value.
-Originally, there were only nine bungalows at Pagoda Rocks, but its popularity compelled Som (you can call him Sam), the owner, to add five more bungalows and a family suite in 2012.

 Pagoda Rocks Boutique Resort will appeal to couples, families and small groups looking for a mellow, retreat-like atmosphere more than to those who come to Sihanoukville to party.
 If that sounds like you and you’re planning on coming in the high season, book well in advance to avoid disappointment.